shyper-org/Unishyper/README.md

 default-features = false
 features = ["lfn", "alloc", "unicode", "log_level_trace"]
 ```
-Currently, Rust-ShyperOS does only support blk operation through [virtio-blk](https://www.qemu.org/2021/01/19/virtio-blk-scsi-configuration/).
+Currently, Unishyper does only support blk operation through [virtio-blk](https://www.qemu.org/2021/01/19/virtio-blk-scsi-configuration/).
-To use it, you have to start Rust-ShyperOS in Qemu with following parameters:
+To use it, you have to start Unishyper in Qemu with following parameters:

 ```Makefile
 QEMU_DISK_OPTIONS := -drive file=disk.img,if=none,format=raw,id=x0 \
 					 -device virtio-blk-device,drive=x0,bus=virtio-mmio-bus.0 \
 					 -global virtio-mmio.force-legacy=false
 ```
 You may see Makefile for details.

+### Unilib-FS

+Unishyper's Unilib-FS is based on the support of rust-hypervisor.
+Unishyper's fs operation request is passed to the MVM by a HVC request from Unishyper and a IPI request inside hypervisor.
+The MVM will perform the file operation on its user daemon process and send the result back to Unishyper.

+Through the thought of unilib, Unishyper can get rid of the huge code size of file system and block device driver, replaced with just a few lines of HVC calls.

+The unilib is still under developing.